Coverage you can count on

 - improved h-index measures for authors who began publishing prior to 1996

 Want to get a better representation of your scholarly output and increase visibility?
 Validate your profile today to see your citations and h-index scores.

 How stringent are our standards?

 Every year, approximately 3,500 new titles are suggested for inclusion in Scopus, but only 33% of those titles meet the technical criteria of our independent review board.
 And of those roughly 1,200 titles, only 50% are accepted after CSAB review.

 We're proud of our transparent selection process and independent review board.
 The international experts on our Content Selection and Advisory Board continually review new titles using both quantitative and qualitative measures.
 Only serial titles may be suggested to the Content Selection and Advisory Board for inclusion on Scopus.
-Serials include journals, book series or conference series.
+Serials include journals, book series and conference series.

 Journals: The bulk of the content on Scopus is peer-reviewed journals which are selected according to our content coverage policy.
 Any serial publication with an ISSN, that meets the technical criteria can be suggested for review and covered on Scopus.
 Over 5,500 peer-reviewed titles are full open access titles (according to DOAJ and/or ROAD).

 Trade journals: Serial publications covering and intended to reach a specific industry, trade or type of business.
 These publications usually are a magazine type of periodical with articles on topical subjects, news items and advertisements that appeal to those in the field.
 Trade journals are seldom refereed and do not always have an editorial board.
 Abstracts are usually short or nonexistent and few or no references are given.
 Usually an ISSN is available.
 Trade journals are included in Scopus because users and librarians consider selected articles to be scientifically relevant.
 Only articles or reviews of scientific relevance are included in Scopus.